ballerina-platform/module-ballerina-graphql/docs/spec/spec.md

 }
 ```

-#### 7.2.3 Field Cache Configuration
+#### 7.2.3 Field-level Cache Configuration

-The `cacheConfig` field is used to provide the field cache configs.
+The `cacheConfig` field is used to provide the field-level cache configs.
 The fields are as same as the operation cache configs.
 The field configurations override the operation configurations.

-###### Example: Field Cache Configs
+###### Example: Field-level Cache Configs

 ```ballerina
 service on new graphql:Listener(9090) {